Bohdan Khmelnytsky: Early life

-Although there is no definite proof of the date of Khmelnytsky's birth, Ukrainian-born historian Mykhailo Maksymovych suggests that it is likely 27 December 1595 Julian (St. Theodore's day).
+Although there is no definite proof of Khmelnytsky's date of birth, Ukrainian-born historian Mykhailo Maksymovych suggests that it is likely (St. Theodore's day).
 As was the custom in the Orthodox Church, he was baptized with one of his middle names, Theodore, translated into Ukrainian as Bohdan.
-A biography of Khmelnytsky by Smoliy and Stepankov, however, suggests that it is more likely he was born on 9 November (feast day of St Zenoby, 30 October in Julian calendar) and was baptized on 11 November (feast day of St. Theodore in the Catholic Church).
-In the work of Paul of Aleppo, "the Travels of Macarius: Patriarch of Antioch", Khmelnytsky is called as the Khatman Zenobius Akhmil.
+A biography of Khmelnytsky by Smoliy and Stepankov, however, suggests that it is more likely he was born on 9 November (feast day of St. Zenobios, 30 October on the Julian calendar) and was baptized on 11 November (feast day of St. Theodore in the Catholic Church).
+In the work of Paul of Aleppo, "the Travels of Macarius: Patriarch of Antioch", Khmelnytsky is called Khatman (hetman) Zenobius Akhmil.
+Khmelnytsky would usually be called by his second name, Zynoviy, on religious occasions, but in everyday life he always signed as Bohdan.

-Khmelnytsky was probably born in the village of Subotiv, near Chyhyryn in the Crown of the Kingdom of Poland at the estate of his father Mykhailo Khmelnytsky.
-He was born into Ukrainian lesser nobility.
-His father was a courtier of Great Crown Hetman Stanisław Żółkiewski, but later joined the court of his son-in-law Jan Daniłowicz, who in 1597 became starosta of Korsuń and Chyhyryn and appointed Mykhailo as his deputy in Chyhyryn (pidstarosta).
-For his service, he was granted a strip of land near the town, where Mykhailo set up a khutor Subotiv.
+Khmelnytsky was probably born in the village of Subotiv, near Chyhyryn in the Crown of the Kingdom of Poland at the estate of his father, Registered Cossack Mykhailo Khmelnytsky.
+According to the hypothesis of historian Ivan Krypiakevych, the elder Khmelnytsky originally came from the Peremyshl Land, although Paul Robert Magocsi proposed Belarus as his likely place of origin.
+Initially a courtier of Great Crown Hetman Stanisław Żółkiewski in Zhovkva, he later joined the court of his son-in-law Jan Daniłowicz, the lord of Olesko, who in 1597 became starosta of Korsuń and Chyhyryn and appointed Mykhailo his deputy (podstarosta) in Chyhyryn.
+Some sources state that Daniłowicz appointed Mykhailo as sotnyk already in 1590.
+It is likely that Mykhailo also served as an osadchy, being responsible for settlement of peasants on his master's lands.
+For his service, he was granted a strip of land near the town, where he set up a khutor called Subotiv, establishing an apiary and organizing a sloboda nearby.

+Khmelnytsky's mother was of Cossack birth.
+According to the 18th-century History of the Ruthenians, she was a daughter of Cossack Hetman Bohdan Różyński from a princely Ruthenian-Lithuanian family.

-There has been controversy as to whether Bohdan and his father belonged to the Szlachta (Polish term for noblemen).
-Some sources state that in 1590, his father, Mykhailo, was appointed as a sotnyk for the Korsun-Chyhyryn starosta Jan Daniłowicz, who continued to colonize the new Ukrainian lands near the Dnieper river.
+There has been controversy as to whether Bohdan and his father belonged to the szlachta (Polish term for noblemen).
+Modern historians tend to agree that he was of noble birth, coming from Ukrainian lesser nobility.

+Khmelnytsky received education at the Jesuit college in Lviv and/or in Jarosław, which could have been motivated by the absence of Orthodox schools in his native region.
+His course included grammar, poetics and rhetorics and comprised part of standard humanitarian education of a young nobleman during that era.